Baháʼí Faith in Bangladesh: Modern community

 The Baháʼís of Bangladesh have participated in various efforts affecting society in Bangladesh.
 Representatives of the Baháʼís of Bangladesh were among those present for a 19 December 2003 conference entitled "Education: The Right of Every Girl and Boy," which was organised by the Baháʼí International Community with the support of the United Nations Children's Fund (UNICEF) and the government of Bangladesh among other institutions.
 Representatives of the Baháʼí International Community were among the speakers at the "Conference on Interfaith Cooperation for Peace," which was held on 22 June 2005 with the government of Bangladesh among the co-sponsors.
 December 2007, the Centre for Advance Research in Humanities of Dhaka University organised a seminar on "The Baha'i Faith and World Peace" at the lecture theatre of the university presided over by Prof Kazi Nazrul Islam,(not the famous Bengali individual of the same name who died in 1977) Director of the centre.
 Mozhgan Bahar, Professor of English Department of American International University-Bangladesh, presented the keynote paper at the seminar.

 Demographics

 It is not known how many organised communities of Baháʼís there are in Bangladesh.
 In 2005 the World Christian Encyclopedia estimated the Baháʼí population of Bangladesh at about 10600.
-There are reports of many conversions from November 1988 to September 1989 including many Munda and Arakan people.
+There are reports of many conversions from November 1988 to September 1989 including many Munda and Arakanese people.